rails/rails/guides/source/active_model_basics.md

 Any class that includes `ActiveModel::API` can be used with `form_with`, `render` and any other [Action View helper methods](https://api.rubyonrails.org/classes/ActionView/Helpers.html), just like Active Record objects.

+For example, `form_with` can be used with the above class as follows

 ```erb+html
 <%= form_with model: EmailContact.new do |form| %>
   <%= form.text_field :name %>